Sharly-Chess/sharly-chess.github.io/docs/network/security.en.md

 Although our main reason for suggesting a VPN is **security on public networks**, it also has another advantage: devices will be able connect to Sharly Chess even when they are on **different networks** (for example, a phone on mobile data and a laptop on home Wi-Fi).

-If you're interested in this, we highly recommend using [Tailscale](https://tailscale.com/).
+If you're interested in this, we highly recommend using _[Tailscale](https://tailscale.com/)_.
-Tailscale makes creating a VPN as simple as possible.
+_Tailscale_ makes creating a VPN as simple as possible.
 With a free account, you can connect up to 100 devices to the same private network.

 Setting this up goes beyond the scope of this documentation, but here are the essentials:

-1. Create a new account on [Tailscale](https://login.tailscale.com/admin/welcome).
+1. Create a new account on _[Tailscale](https://login.tailscale.com/admin/welcome)_.
-2. Install the Tailscale client on your computer and on any other devices you want to connect to the server.
+2. Install the _Tailscale_ client on your computer and on any other devices you want to connect to the server.
-3. Log in and connect to Tailscale on each device.
+3. Log in and connect to _Tailscale_ on each device.
-4. On the Sharly Chess server, the home page should now display the IP address of your computer on the Tailscale network.
+4. On the _Sharly Chess_ server, the home page should now display the IP address of your computer on the _Tailscale_ network.
 Use this address to connect to the server from your other devices.